Growth of k-dimensional systoles in congruence coverings: Growth of absolute systoles

-Now when we descent alone the sequence of the normal congruence subgroups of $\G(\kk)$, they intersect the subgroups $G_\alpha$ by their normal congruence subgroups, which implies that $G_\alpha \cap \Gamma(\cP_i)$ will contain hyperbolic elements whose displacements are proportional to $\log(d_i)$.
-Such elements taken from the subgroups that correspond to strongly orthogonal roots would commute, hence they generate a free abelian subgroup of the fundamental group of $M_i$.
+Now when we descend along the sequence of the normal congruence subgroups of $\G(\kk)$, they intersect the subgroups $G_\alpha$ in their normal congruence subgroups, which implies that $G_\alpha \cap \Gamma(\cP_i)$ will contain hyperbolic elements whose displacements are proportional to $\log(d_i)$.
+Such elements taken from the subgroups that correspond to the different strongly orthogonal roots would commute, hence they generate a free abelian subgroup of full rank of the fundamental group of $M_i$.
 By a theorem of Gromoll and Wolf \cite{GrWolf71}, this implies that $M_i$ contains a flat torus whose dimension $k$ is equal to the number of generators and whose $k$-volume is proportional to $\log^k(d_i)$.
 This gives the upper bound for the absolute $k$-systole for $k \le r_1'$.

-In order to remove the assumption on $r_1'$ we have to replace $\SL_2(\kk)$ by another \mbox{$\kk$-form} of the type $\An_1$ and repeat the same argument taking into account our definition of the strongly orthogonal rank.
+In order to remove the assumption on $r_1'$, consider the homomorphisms $\rho_\alpha : \mathrm{A}_\alpha \to \G$ from the definition of the strongly orthogonal rank.
+The commutation and independence of their images is part of the assumption and the rest of the argument applies directly.

 {\bf 2.} Consider the intermediate range $r_1' < k \le r$.
+As in part 1, the lower bound follows from the logarithmic bound on $\absys_1(M_i)$ and Gromov's systolic inequality \cite[Theorem~0.1.A]{Gromov83}.

-The well known results of Gromoll--Wolf \cite{GrWolf71} and Prasad--Raghunathan \cite{PrRag72} imply that for $k\le r$, the manifolds $M_i$ contain totally geodesic, immersed, $k$-dimensional flat tori.
-The $k$-volumes of these tori as well as the systoles of $M_i$ are bounded below by $a_k \log^k(d_i)$ by the same argument as in part~1 of the proof.
-For the upper bound it is sufficient to consider the coverings of any such $k$-torus $T = Z\backslash\FF$ in $M$ --- an argument based on the strong approximation property implies that the volumes of the coverings will grow as $b_k d_i^{\gamma_k}$ with $\gamma_k < 1$.
+For the upper bound we recall the well known results of Gromoll--Wolf \cite{GrWolf71} and Prasad--Raghunathan \cite{PrRag72}, which imply that for $k\le r$ the manifolds $M_i$ contain totally geodesic, immersed, $k$-dimensional flat tori.
+Consider one of these tori in some $M_i$.
+By \cite[Theorem~2.13 and discussion in the next paragraph]{PrRag72}, there exists an algebraic $\kk$-torus $\mathrm{H}$ in $\G$ associated with it.
+Let $\mathcal{F}$ be the flat subspace of $\XX$ corresponding to $\mathrm{H}$, $Z = \Gamma\cap\mathrm{H}(\kk)$, and $\{ Z(\cP_i) \}$ are the congruence subgroups of $Z$ which all act discretely and cocompactly on $\mathcal{F}$.
+By using the strong approximation property we can compare the growth rates of the covering degree $d_i$ and the degree of the covers $Z\backslash\FF \to Z(\cP_i)\backslash\FF$.
+We give more details about this argument below.
+It follows that the volumes of the tori $Z(\cP_i)\backslash\FF$ in $M_i$ grow as $b_k d_i^{\gamma_k}$ with $\gamma_k < 1$.
+This gives the upper bound for the growth of the absolute $k$-systoles.